GabrieleGiuseppini/Floating-Sandbox/README.md

 - Sparkles when metal is sliced
 - Smoke and fire
 - Multiple ships and collision detection among parts of the ships
-- Water pumps controllable via electrical switches (Mathias Garbe's idea)
+- Water pumps and anti-flood walls controllable via electrical switches (Mathias Garbe's idea)

 These and other ideas will come out with frequent releases.